image credit: Storm Photography | aerial view of restored wetlands and new public

 Culvert crossing point | gabions and estate fencing beside restored watercourses.

-Outlook point close to Aveley bay | paved with reclaimed concrete railway sleepers, benches in oak and weathering steel.
+Outlook point close to Aveley bay | paved with reclaimed concrete railway sleepers, benches in oak

 New concrete vehicle bridge used for cattle management.